Basic Plugin Generation and Publishing Process

 Tip

 is used to configure custom commands for the plugin.
-Each element in the array corresponds to a command class file, and each class file corresponds to a command.
-When users run a command line,webman/console
+Each element in the array corresponds to a command line class file, and each class file corresponds to a command.
+When users run a command,webman/console

-will automatically load the custom commands set incommand.php
+will automatically load the custom commands set in each plugin'scommand.php

-for each plugin.
-For more information related to command lines, please refer to Commands.
+.
+For more information on command line related topics, please refer to Command Line.

 Execute Export